-IMD’s BOT “not something you can learn in textbooks”
+IMD’s Building On Talent “not something you can learn in textbooks”

 Jennifer Y. Poon talks about her Building on Talent experience

 If she weren’t a Senior Associate at a top international law firm where she specializes in corporate finance law, Jennifer Y. Poon’s enthusiasm for the IMD Building on Talent program might sound like a publicity pitch.
 “Fascinating and fun” is not your usual description of a strategic management and leadership course.
 She also said: “The course is amazing.”

 Poon admits that she didn’t know much about IMD when she applied for a scholarship with her current employer CMS Cameron McKenna LLP to attend the course in Lausanne in 2014-2015.